jasenscode/books/README.md

 This is a full stack project utlising all of the above technologies in order to solidify all of the concepts learnt on the nology bootcamp so far.

-The application is able to CRUD a database with data on different books.
+The application is made using a React JS front end user interface, which will display